Wealth International, Limited (trustprofessionals.com) : Where There’s W.I.L., There’s A Way

 Interaction with a Foundation can provide many benefits as the client seeking offshore services can be associated with the Foundation but, according to the law of the jurisdiction where the Foundation is established, not be considered an actual owner or beneficiary of the Foundation – thus providing possible tax benefits in the client’s home jurisdiction, with obvious privacy and asset protection benefits coming as a result of the client relinquishing legal ownership of assets.

-Whether a W.I.L.
-Trust ($950) will be of service or whether a Foundation ($1050) is required – or both – W.I.L. can help you accomplish your financial and asset protection goals.
-Contact us to get started, or for further information.
+W.I.L. can help you accomplish your financial and asset protection goals.
+Contact us for further information.

 Further evidence of the increasingly mainstream demand for asset protection continues to evidence itself.
 A relatively recent creation is the domestic asset protection trust (more specifically, an irrevocable, self-settled spendthrift trust).
 Legislation in several U.S. states (Delaware, Alaska, Nevada, Rhode Island, and Utah) has been enacted to allow for the creation of this type of trust.
 You can learn more about these entities here (reasonably nonintrusive registration required).